-The School's most recent Section 5 inspection was in February 2014 when we were judged "Outstanding" in all areas under the leadership of the new Headteacher who joined the school in September 2011.

-Ofsted returned on 26th June 2018 for a short inspection and judged that the school continues to be outstanding.
-This is the fourth consecutive inspection for which the school has received an Outstanding report.
+The School's most recent full Section 5 inspection was in February 2014 when we were judged "Outstanding" in all areas.
+Ofsted has returned twice in June 2018 and November 2023 for short inspections and on both occasions judged that the school continues to be outstanding.